Manage your state with Context and useReducer

 const StoreProvider = ({ children }) => {

-if (!children) throw new Error("StateProvider! no children given");
+if (!children) throw new Error('StateProvider! no children given');

 const [state, dispatch] = useReducer(reducer, initialState);